113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Disabling services for all organizations
 {: #admin_dis_service_org}

-To disable a service from being visible in the {{site.data.keyword.Bluemix_notm}} catalog for all organizations, use the following command:
+To disable a service from being visible in the {{site.data.keyword.cloud_notm}} catalog for all organizations, use the following command:

 ```